abdurshd/portfolio/README.md

-# abdurashid.tech
+# abdurashid.com

-This is personal portfolio project and can be seen in <https://abdurashid.tech>
+This is personal portfolio project and can be seen in <https://abdurashid.com>

 ## Running locally